hlntzg/Inception/README.md

 > [!TIP]
 > Learn more about the basic concepts in a easy way from my personal notes: [Conceptual Overview](https://github.com/hlntzg/Inception/wiki)

 The infrastructure includes:
 - `NGINX` as a reverse proxy, handling HTTPS (TLS 1.2/1.3).
 - `WordPress` running with PHP-FPM, serving dynamic content (no NGINX).
 - `MariaDB` as the database backend (no NGINX).

 All services are built on top of the second-to-latest stable version (at the time of writing) of lightweight Linux distributions such as Alpine or Debian.
-They are configured to communicate through isolated Docker networks and persistent volumes — one for the WordPress database (MariaDB) and one for the WordPress website files..
+They are configured to communicate through isolated Docker networks and persistent volumes — one for the WordPress database (MariaDB) and one for the WordPress website files.

 ## Features
-- Docker-based deployment using a single Makefile (build and start everything via docker-compose)
+- Docker-based deployment using a single Makefile (build and start everything via docker-compose);
-- Conditional logic to detect whether docker-compose or docker compose is available, making it compatible with various Docker setups.
+- Conditional logic to detect whether docker-compose or docker compose is available, making it compatible with various Docker setups;
-- TLS-secured NGINX reverse proxy
+- TLS-secured NGINX reverse proxy;
-- Dynamic PHP website via WordPress
+- Dynamic PHP website via WordPress;
-- Persistent MariaDB storage and WordPress files
+- Persistent MariaDB storage and WordPress files;
-- Declarative configuration with `.env` file
+- Declarative configuration with `.env` file.

 ## Usage
+> [!IMPORTANT]
+> While Docker Desktop allows running this project on **macOS** or **Windows**, it was developed and tested specifically for native **Linux** environments.
+> Due to differences in filesystem structure, volume mounting, and permissions, running it outside Linux (even with Docker Desktop) may lead to unexpected behavior.
+> For full compatibility and stability, use a ```Linux virtual machine (VM)``` if you're working on macOS or Windows.
+> Follow this [VM Setup Guide](https://github.com/hlntzg/Inception/wiki/VM-Setup-Guide) to prepare your environment properly, before you start.

 ### 1. Start the Project
 From the root directory, run: `make`.
 This command will:
 - Check for Docker and Docker Compose